stvmlbrn/stvmlbrn.github.io/_posts/2017-1-16-form-validation-with-react.md

 it often helps the learning process.

 <div class="alert alert-info">
   This tutorial works with Bootstrap 3.
-If you would like to see an updated tutorial using Bootstrap 4 leave a comment below or <a class="alert-link" href="https://www.twitter.com/stvmlbrn">hit me up on Twitter</a>.
+If you would like to see an updated tutorial using Bootstrap 4 leave a comment below.
 </div>

 While some of this is may be obvious, there are a few objectives I have when performing client-side validation: